wp-media/adminimize/readme.txt

 1. Settings area in WP 4.5-alpha

 == Changelog ==
+= 1.10.5 (2016-06-28) =
+* Fix PHP Warning
+* Fix check for active usage of Link Manager
+* Fix menu var type, if is object.
+* Check for multiple roles on Menu Settings, that it works only, if the option is still active on each role of this user.

 = 1.10.4 (2016-06-03) =
 * Add support for multiple roles to remove the Admin Bar via global options.
 * Add support for multiple roles to remove the Admin Bar Back end items.